The What, Why & How of “Sticky Elements” for WordPress Theme

 [call_to_action color=”gray” button_icon=”download” button_icon_position=”left” button_text=”Download Now” button_url=”https://templatetoaster.com/download” button_color=”violet”]

 Best Drag and Drop interface to Design stunning Sticky Menus for WordPress Themes

-Add a Sticky Information Box
+Add Sticky WordPress Posts using the Information Box

 This part of sticky elements is quite simple because you just have to add text, a phone number, and maybe hyperlink to your email and implement it to your site.
 One thing to note when creating a sticky information box is that you need to ensure that it’s not a distraction.

 When you’re operating a website or an e-commerce platform, building a database of your target market is important.
 One of the best ways to do this is to get your visitors to subscribe to your newsletter or offers by providing their email address.

 This is where sticky forms come in to help build your mailing list.
 You have to find a good way encouraging people to share this information, sticky elements CSS will do the rest.

 Moreover, implementing a sticky form on the top of the page or on the sidebar.
 Also, link it at various points in the site where you use your call to action to encourage them to sign up.